sendgrid/docs/source/API_Reference/Web_API_v3/IP_Management/ip_warmup.md

   show: true
 ---

-SendGrid can automatically warm up dedicated IP addresses by limiting the amount of mail that can be sent through them per hour, with the limit determined by how long the IP address has been in warmup.
+SendGrid can automatically warmup dedicated IP addresses by limiting the amount of mail that can be sent through them per hour, with the limit determined by how long the IP address has been in warmup.
 See the [warmup schedule]({{root_url}}/API_Reference/Web_API_v3/IP_Management/ip_warmup_schedule.html) for more details.

 If you have warm IPs as well as new IPs that need warming, any mail beyond the hourly automatic warmup limit will overflow to your existing IPs.

-If there are no warm IPs, any requests made above the hourly maximum will overflow to our shared IP Warm Up clusters for sending.
+If there are no warm IPs, any requests made above the hourly maximum will overflow to our shared IP Warmup clusters for sending.
 If your sending reputation is below 85, you will not be able to use this pool.

-An IP in warm up will follow SendGrid's warm up policy schedule.
+An IP in warmup will follow SendGrid's warmup policy schedule.

 {% info %}
 IP Pools are available if you have dedicated IPs for your account.